 These policies will remain in place until at least 31 December 2021.

 You can submit Special Circumstances up to four days after the submission cut-off deadline for your remote exam, EMA or emTMA.Back to top

 Tutorials, day schools and residential schools

 If your module offers tutorials, these are continuing to run.
-However, for modules starting in or before February 2021 all tutorials will take place online until at least 30 June 2021.
+However, for modules starting in or before February 2021 all tutorials will take place online.

 For more information about how to find, register and join tutorials see Joining instructions for online tutorials.